 The Illinois Electronic Security Association exists to promote public safety and foster positive relationships with police, fire and elected officials at the local, state and national level.

 The IESA actively engages in consumer advocacy and our organization is guided by our Code of Ethics.

 Its members are licensed by the State of Illinois (225 ILCS 447/) to design, install, monitor and service systems to protect life and property, including burglar alarm, fire alarm, access control, video surveillance and critical-process systems.

-The IESA also offers a wide-range of professional development and training courses from the ESA’s National Training School and we host five membership meetings each year.
+The IESA also offers a wide-range of professional development and training courses and we host five membership meetings each year.
 This includes a social/business event in September, as well as a Vendor Trade Show in November to coincide with our Annual Executive Board Elections.

 We encourage you to join the IESA today and become active,

 For those interested in becoming a member of the IESA please refer to the PDF’s below

 Associate Membership Form